Love the Way You Lie: Composition

 "Love the Way You Lie" is a midtempo hip hop ballad.
 The lyrics describe a couple's refusal to separate despite having an abusive relationship.
 The song's sheet music is in the key of G minor with a time signature and a tempo of 87 beats per minute.
 The vocal range spans from B♭_{3} to D_{5}.
 "Love the Way You Lie" opens as Rihanna sings the pop refrain over a piano:

 Just gonna stand there and watch me burn?

 Well, that's alright because I like the way it hurts.

 Just gonna stand there and hear me cry?

 Well, that's alright because I love the way you lie.
 I love the way you lie.

 The refrain is based on a Gm–E♭_{(add2)}–B♭–F/A chord progression.
 Fraser McAlpine of the BBC wrote that Rihanna feels confined "in a cell of [her] own creation".
 She sings without vibrato, a pulsating musical effect used to add expression.
-One commentator, The New York Times David Brownie, wrote that despite this, her voice subtly shows grief and regret.
+One commentator, The New York Times David Browne, wrote that despite this, her voice subtly shows grief and regret.
 Eminem then "zap[s] out into a ballady rap": "I can't tell you what it really is/ I can only tell you what it feels like."
 The verses follow a Gm–E♭_{(add2)}B♭–Fsus/A chord progression.
 Eminem regrets an end to an abusive, failed relationship, describing mutual violence and expressing both fondness and anger.
-The two artists' characters are portrayed in a romantic relationship when he responds to Rihanna by concluding the verse: "I laid hands on her.
+The two artists' roles are portrayed in a romantic relationship when he responds to Rihanna by concluding the verse: "I laid hands on her.
 I'll never stoop so low again/ I guess I don't know my own strength."
-Rihanna sings the chorus again, backed by an electric guitar and a piano.
+Rihanna sings the hook again, backed by an electric guitar and a piano.